pyOpenSci/lessons/clean-modular-code/python-expressive-code.md

 remove_hyphens()
 ```

-## Example Function
+## Example function

 The function below is designed to convert a temperature provided
-in a numeric format in degrees fahrenheit to kelvin.
+in a numeric format in degrees Fahrenheit to Kelvin.

 ```python